B1Z0N/RustWebSoftwareSecurity/README.md

+# NOTE

+To run in docker: fulfill the .env file with something like in .env.exmpl

 # Image gallery

 This is a small image gallery for the web.
 You can upload images, search and display them and private uploads are supported as well.